jasonbrooks/centos.org/content/legal/privacy.md

 * your geographic coordinates
 * your affiliation(s).

-#Publicly Available Personal Information
+#Publicly Available Personal Data

-In keeping with the open nature and spirit of CentOS, some personal information attached to CentOS accounts is made public by default.
+In keeping with the open nature and spirit of CentOS, some personal data attached to CentOS accounts is made public by default.
 Specifically:

 * your first and last name